maodo/football-stadiums-data-project/readme.md

 You'll find all the python packages used in the requirements.txt file

 1- Create a service account in GCP and generate keys.
 Save the keys in a folder named `keys` in the project.
 Rename the file name as `football-gcp-credentials.json`

 2- [Optionnal] You can change the name of the bucket, specify a region or change the name of the Big Query dataset  in `variables.tf`

 3- Terraform run:
     - Run `terraform plan` to see the provisionning plan
     - Run `terraform apply` to create `Cloud Storage` bukcet and `Big Query dataset and table`
     - When you're done with the project, run `terraform destroy` to delete all the ressources

+4- You can run the experimental notebook to test

+5- Run `mage start stadiums-pipeline` to start the mage server `localhost:6789` or `your-vm-ip-address:6789`

+6- Create two pipelines in mage : `wiki-to-gcs` and `gcs-to-bq` pipelines

+7- For each pipeline, copy the code from respective folders in the project and past it in the concerned file

+8- Now run your pipelines in mage server in the mage ui and see the magic happen

+9- Check in your Cloud Storage and Big Query to see if the data are available

+10- You can connect Power BI to Big Query and create your visuals
 <!-- SQL Queries :
 -- top 5 stadiums by capacity --
 -- average capacity by region --